jfranco1701/STEM-Capstone-2019/README.md

 into the future with their users on a scalable platform to help continue the advancement of students in science, technology, engineering, and mathematics.

+Proposed Project Timeline

+When will you do it?

+    Define the tasks and expected time to completion Create and submit a gantt chart